How to Command Any Room: 4 Techniques to Instantly Connect

-Commanding a room isn’t about having the biggest title or the loudest voice.
-It’s about how you show up—and how others feel when they’re around you.
+Commanding a room is not about having the biggest title or the loudest voice.

-Let me share a quick story that shows exactly what I mean.
+Let me share a story that shows exactly what I mean.

 But I walked in with intention.
 I carried myself like I belonged.
 I approached people, introduced myself, and started conversations.